sSMTP and Office365

 Note also that you need to use your username in some places and your real email address in other places.
 And it needs to be your address – the one for the username and password you’re using – otherwise Office365 will think you’re pretending to be someone you’re not, and it will refuse to deliver the mail.

-And I’ve removed all the comments for this post – but of course there’s no harm leaving them in if you want to.
+And I haven’t shown all the comments in the files, but of course there’s no harm leaving them in if you want to.

 Check that sSMTP is working